akitogo/cbYubikey/README.md

 Sends a One Time Password (OTP) via HTTP get to the YubiCo API server and returns a struct based on the response.

-This is a super quick rewrite as a coldbox module of a client orginially written by Robert Dudley.
+A Coldbox module or stand alone cfc of a client orginially written by Robert Dudley.
 See as well http://yubikey.riaforge.org/

 ## Installation
 This ColdBox Module can be installed using CommandBox: